jeancroy/fuzz-aldrin-plus/README.md

 3,3
 ````

 1. Prefer moving UP: toward the start of the candidate.
-This will highlight start of string instead of the end.
+This strategy ensures we highlight toward the start of string instead of the end when all else is equal.
 2. If not available, prefer moving LEFT (optional character)
-3. Only accept alignment DIAG when it's the absolute best option.
+3. Only accept alignment DIAG when it is the absolute best option.

 ### Algorithm Conclusion

-LCS allow to detect witch character of query are common to both word while being in proper order (for example g is common to both word but discarded because out of order.)
+The LCS algorithm allows to detect which character of the query are common to both words while being in proper order.
+(For example g is common to both word but discarded because out of order.)

-LCS is not immediately useful.
-This is because fuzzaldrin require ALL of query to be in subject, else the score is 0.
-So all non zero score would be the same.
+LCS is not immediately useful for fuzzaldrin needs.
+Because fuzzaldrin require ALL characters of the query to be in subject to have a score greater than 0, LCS for all positive candidates would be the length of the query.

-But the tool used to solve LCS is very useful to our need.
-The ability to select the best path and skip that `g` even if it is present is the key to improve over left-most alignment.
-(Skip one instance, select another one - or, in the case of optional character, none)
+However, the dynamic programming table used to solve LCS is very useful to our need.
+The ability to select the best path and skip that `g` even if it is present in both query and candidate is the key to improves over left-most alignment.
+All we need for this to works is a bit more detail in score than 0 or 1.

 ### Similarity score

-LCS {0,1} score scheme ask the question is there a match for this character ? yes/no. However there could be different quality of match.
-For example variation of characters `e`, `E`, `é`, `è`, handwriting or phonetic similarity.
+Matching character does not have to be binary.
+Case sensitive match can still prefer proper case, same goes with accents.
+A diff tools can decide a line has been modified, instead of registering an addition and a deletion.
+A handwriting recognition tool can decide `a` and `o` are somewhat more similar to each other than they are to `w`, and so on.

-We use character similarity as a way to form and score patterns.
-That is, we consider that character are similar from their own quality (case) as well of being part of similar neighbourhood (consecutive letters or acronyms)
+We use character similarity as a way to build and score patterns.
+That is, we consider that character are similar from their own quality ( such as case) as well of being part of a similar neighborhood (consecutive letters or acronyms)

-This is a bit of a cheat after so much talk about how we should focus on pattern rather than characters, but it allow the granularity to form one pattern instead of another.

 There are some rules that limit our scoring ability (for example we cannot go back in time and correct the score based on future choice) but overall that scheme is very flexible.

-### Where is the matrix ?
+### Where is the matrix?

-While the above matrix describe the computation, we do not need to store the whole matrix when we only request the score.
-This is because while computing any cell we only need 3 other previously computed cell: UP, LEFT and DIAG.
+While the programming table describes computation, we do not need to store the whole matrix when we only output the score.
+Fundamentally when computing a score, we only need 3other previously computed cell: UP, LEFT and DIAG.

 Suppose we process the cell [3,5]